-The judgements, apart from those involving estimations (see note below), that the Group has made in the process of applying its accounting policies and that have a significant effect on the amounts recognised in these financial statements pertain to:
+The judgements, apart from those involving estimations (see note below), that the Group has made in the process of applying its accounting policies and that have a significant effect on the amounts recognised in these consolidated financial statements pertain to:

-(i) Kota Project: Investment Property:
+(i) Kota Project : Investment Property :

-The Holding Company has developed (Bus Depot and Commercial Complex at Kota) for Rajasthan State Road Transport Corporation (RSRTC) under an "Agreement to Develop" / License agreement at a cost of ₹ 12,926.27 Lakhs spent till 31.03.2023 including discounted value of license fees of ₹ 2,992.77 Lakhs recognised on application of Ind AS 116 effective from 01.04.2019 (upto 31.03.2022 ₹ 12,729.55 Lakhs) on the land belonging to RSRTC under license arrangement.
+The holding Company has developed (Bus Depot and Commercial Complex at Kota) for Rajasthan State Road Transport Corporation (RSRTC) under an "Agreement to Develop" / License agreement at a cost of ₹ 13,010.51 lakhs spent till 31.03.2024 including discounted value of license fees of ₹ 2,992.77 lacs recognised on application of Ind AS 116 effective from 01.04.2019 (upto 31.03.2023 ₹ 12,926.27 Lakhs) on the land belonging to RSRTC under license arrangement.
 The expenditure (construction cost) incurred has been shown in Balance Sheet under the main head "Investment Property" and sub-head "Right of Use Assets (Building)".
-The Holding Company has a right to Lease Right of Use Asset (Commercial Complex).
-The primary lease period of Commercial complex is 30 years which can be extended for a further period of 10 years at the option of the Holding Company from the date of completion of the project.
+The holding Company has a right to Lease Right of Use Asset (Commercial Complex).
+The primary lease period of Commercial complex is 30 years which can be extended for a further period of 10 years at the option of the holding Company from the date of completion of the project.
 Thereafter, the Commercial Complex will be handed over to RSRTC.